Ask Experts Questions for FREE Help!

 So, she has been using hydroquinone for nearly 20 yrs and she said she has never been burned by it, never suffered from thining skin, nor has she ever had any medical problems from it.
 So I'm not sure why every one is scared to use it.
 She is a pharmacist and nows all about it, and she wasn't even scared.
 I don't ever even remember her using sunblock, though I think the crusader cream contains some.
 She would always go out in the sun.
 She would tan (never to her original color though) but then lighten back up.

 The only way you will get burned is if you don't use it properly or your skin is just very sensitive.
-I got burned from it the first time I used because i didn't dissolve the powder in the cream, I just mixed it in.
+I got burned from it the first time I used because I didn't dissolve the powder in the cream, I just mixed it in.

 Now, I have started using the same cream mix as my mom, but I also added alpha arbutin powder to it.

 I mixed moisturizing cream (eucerin about 7oz), about 20g of hydroquinone powder, 5g alpha arbutin powder and 4oz of crusader cream (a bleaching cream that my mother used and contains 2% hydroquinone).
-I mixed them all together then held the cream in boiling water for 8-10 mins until I could no longer feel the hydroquinone in it.
+I mixed them all together then held the cream in boiling water for 8-10 minutes until I could no longer feel the hydroquinone in it.

 I also shower with l-glutathione soap, AHA soap, Kojic Acid soap, and that Tone sugar exfoliating soap.
 I shower once a day and apply the cream twice a day.
-I just started this routine 2 days ago, so i'll keep you guys updated.
+I just started this routine 2 days ago, so I'll keep you guys updated.

-It seems like a lot but after I reach my desired tone, I'll jus stick to the cream and one soap.
+It seems like a lot but after I reach my desired tone, I'll stick to the cream and one soap.
 Many of you seem to be concerned about having to do this every day for ever, but it really isn't even that much.
 My mother bathed once a day with bleaching soap and applied her cream once after her bath.
 It wasn't a task that dominated her life, lol.
 If she wasn't bleaching her skin she would have been doing the same thing, bathing and moisturizing, but with regular soap and cream.

 Sorry for the long essay, lol.
 I just wanted to share my experience with you all.
 If you have any questions I'll be glad to answer!